Lists, sequences, and arrays

 some-iterator( a, b, c, ...) will always be treated as

-my = [ (1, 2, 3),(1, 2, ),[<a b c>, <d e f>],[] ];for -># OUTPUT#1 2 3 → List#1#2#3#1 2 → List#1#2#a b c d e f → Array#(a b c)#(d e f)#1 → Array#1
+my = [ (1, 2, 3),(1, 2, ),[<a b c>, <d e f>],[] ];for -># OUTPUT:#1 2 3 → List#1#2#3#1 2 → List#1#2#a b c d e f → Array#(a b c)#(d e f)#1 → Array#1

 for receives is a single argument, it will be treated as a list of elements to iterate over.
 The rule of thumb is that if there's a comma, anything preceding it is an element and the list thus created becomes the single element.
-That happens in the case of the two arrays separated by a comma which are the third in the
+That happens in the case of the two arrays separated by a comma which is the third element in the

 my = <foo bar buzz>;say 'bar' (elem) ; # OUTPUT: «True␤»say 'bar' ∈ ; # same, using unicode version of operator

 'bar' (elem) .Set; # convert the array to a Set first

 except that, if possible, it won't actually do the conversion.